Lyn Bowtell

-Lyn Bowtell (born 1977) is an Australian singer-songwriter from Kleinton, Queensland.
+Lynette Jean Bowtell (born 29 April 1977) is an Australian singer-songwriter from Kleinton, Queensland.
 She has won ten Golden Guitar Awards at the Country Music Awards of Australia.
 She was primary songwriter and singer for the pop country trio, Bella (2002–2006).
-Bowtell has to date released four solo albums, Heart's in the Country (September 2002), Secret Songs (March 2012),Heart of Sorrow (July 2014),an EP 'Calling You' (September 2017)and latest album Wiser (May 2022).
+Bowtell has to date released four solo albums, Heart's in the Country (September 2002), Secret Songs (March 2012),Heart of Sorrow (July 2014), an EP 'Calling You' (September 2017)and latest album Wiser (May 2022).
 Alongside her solo career, since 2015, she has also been a member of Australian super-group, Bennett Bowtell Urquhart, with Kevin Bennett (see the Flood) and Felicity Urquhart.

 Life and career

 Early life

-Lyn Bowtell (born 1977), is the daughter of Noel Rodney Bowtell (c.
+Bowtell is the daughter of Noel Rodney Bowtell (c.
 1943 – May 2005), a farmer and baker, and Glenys Fay, from Kleinton on the Darling Downs.
 Bowtell has two older siblings.
 Her father Noel sang and played accordion, piano, organ and drums with his father and brother at old time dances.
 Glenys sings and plays piano accordion, auto-harp and bag-pipes.
 On Australia Day 2019, Glenys was awarded a Medal of the Order of Australia for "service to conservation and the environment".

 Bowtell first performed at country music clubs in the Darling Downs.
 At age 13 she competed in her first country music festival talent quest: The Big Doo at Brymaroo.
 As a teenager she was active in Dalby and Toowoomba Country music clubs.
 Her parents drove her to numerous talent quests along the east coast, including at Charters Towers CMF and at Gympie Muster.